NVIDIA-METROPOLIS/example-helm-charts/README.md

 Helm chart is the mechanism of deployment on an NVIDIA<small><sup>&reg;</sup></small> environment.

-The samples provided in this project support both versions: Helm2 and Helm3.
+The samples provided in this project support both versions: Helm 2 and Helm 3.

 To be NVIDIA<small><sup>&reg;</sup></small> compatible, an Helm chart should implement a helm package that include specific parameters in its values.yaml file.